Research output per year

 Research projects include:

-Emma also works as a Site Miner for Manchester: Integrating Medicine and Innovative Technology (MIMIT) to identify clinical unmet needs
+Emma also works as an Ambassador for Manchester: Integrating Medicine and Innovative Technology (MIMIT) to identify clinical unmet needs

 Contribution to both undergraduate and postgraduate teaching and assessment: